alloyking/sde-p-science/README.md

 2. If the length of the shipment's destination street name shares any common factors (besides 1) with the length of the driver’s name, the SS is increased by 50% above the base SS. (if we are only comparing length here what else would be common?).
 My only other thought is you are looking for GCD?
-Greatest Common Divsor?
+Greatest Common Divisor?

 ```
 function calculateGCD($a, $b) {